animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Of course, hopefully you are aware that you also need to configure Spring’s `JtaTransactionManager` when using JTA transactions like so..
+Of course, hopefully you are aware that you also need to configure Spring's `JtaTransactionManager` when using JTA transactions like so..

 </div>